avengers-p7/Avengers_P7_Documents/Application_CI/Design/Code Complication.md

-# Documentations of  Code compilation in Java CI checks
+# Documentation of  Code compilation in Java CI checks

 |Author  | Created on |version | last updated on|
 |--------|------------|---------|----------------|